baxter/paulboxley.com/content/posts/2010/09/itunes-10.md

 I understand that a CD probably isn't a valid metaphor for iTunes any more, but by not representing a real object it stands out as unusual amongst Apple's other icons.

 On top of that the new icon doesn't have a very good silhouette.
-Maybe that's not an issue – the new icon is definitely iconic.
+Maybe that's not an issue &mdash; the new icon is definitely iconic.
 But most of Apple's icons, and most third-party icons that I like, have a distinctive outline.

 ![Various icons in silhouette form](http://static.paulboxley.com/itunes_10_silhouettes.png)